1.3.1 A first approach (example)

 (after resolving all callbacks) as the second.

 Let’s try that.
-(The concept of pure vs. unpure gets explained later, see section Unpure-pure containers; we can ignore it for now).
+(The concept of pure vs. unpure gets explained later, see Unpure-pure containers; we can ignore it for now).

 colorDefaultStencil =